SamuelHarner/dayglass/README.md

 # dayglass
-An hourglass but for your day.
+An hourglass but for your day, watch the seconds tick away.